jtkiley/text_seminar/readme.markdown

 1. Back in the import popup, the environment name should be filled in automatically from the file, `tapp` in this case.
 Click Import.
 1. Wait for the packages for the environment to be downloaded and installed.
 This could take a few minutes.

-**Note:** there is also a file named `environment_full.yml`.
-This file is much more specific about particular software versions, and it is largely specific to both macOS and particular hardware.
-I include it for documentation reasons, but you should generally use the more general (i.e. compatible) `environment.yml`.

-### Install the Jupyter Lab Extension for Plot.ly
+### Install the Jupyter Lab Extension for Plotly

 1. Open a terminal (on Windows, use the prompt labeled either "Anaconda Prompt" or "Anaconda (64-bit)" in the start menu).
 1. Activate the `tapp` environment using the command `conda activate tapp`.
 1. Install the extensions using these commands:

 ```
-jupyter labextension install @jupyter-widgets/jupyterlab-manager@1.1 --no-build
-jupyter labextension install jupyterlab-plotly@1.4.0 --no-build
+jupyter labextension install jupyterlab-plotly@4.14.3
-jupyter labextension install plotlywidget@1.4.0 --no-build
+jupyter labextension install @jupyter-widgets/jupyterlab-manager plotlywidget@4.14.3
-jupyter lab build

 ```

-**Note:** On my desktop, the last command takes about six minutes to complete, so give it time.
-If you see any errors relating to memory, you may need to use some additional commands, shown in the [plot.ly getting started](https://plot.ly/python/getting-started/) document.
-I did not need anything other than the commands above, though.
+**Note:** On my (fast) desktop, these commands take about four minutes to complete, so give it time.

 ### Install TextBlob text corpora and spacy word models.